Finding affordable health coverage can be challenging when you’re a farmer.

-We launched FBN Health in response to this challenge, offering affordable coverage options and bringing a Farmers First approach to your healthcare needs.
+We launched FBN® Health in response to this challenge, offering affordable coverage options and bringing a Farmers First® approach to farmer healthcare needs.

-Let’s take a closer look at the primary options you have for health coverage:
+Let’s take a closer look at the five primary options you have for health coverage:

 Note: You don’t need to be a member of the FBN network to apply and obtain a quote, but in order to secure coverage you will need to join the network.
-We also offer open enrollment year-round.
+FBN membership is free.

 If you’re not eligible for employer-based insurance, you can sign up for individual/family coverage through the Health Insurance Marketplace by provision of the Affordable Care Act.

 These on-exchange plans generally cost more, although you may qualify for a tax credit to reduce your monthly premium.
 Your insurance carrier and plan options will vary based on which state you live in.

 In the past, many farmers found themselves with few options other than to purchase off-exchange coverage directly from a private insurance carrier (or through a broker).
 Without tax credits or employer contributions, this option can be costly for farmers either in terms of monthly premiums, high deductible levels, or both.

 You'll want to read a plan’s summary of benefits to understand all the out-of-pocket costs you can expect when obtaining care.

 Here’s a quick breakdown of costs associated with most plans: